-Cash is a controversial “investment” because it effectively loses money when you hold it.
-Although the value will stay the same in terms of the amount of money you hold, inflation will eat away at the value of your cash over time.
+Cash is a controversial “investment” because it effectively loses value when you hold it.
+Although the face value will stay the same in terms of the amount of money you hold, inflation will eat away at the buying power of your cash over time.
 However, if you need to protect your money at all costs from declining in value in other investments, you can keep some cash in your safe or safe deposit box so that you can be sure it will be there for you to use when the recession is over.

 Sometimes the best investment in a recession is an investment in yourself.
 Rather than having to worry about where stocks, bonds or gold are trading, you can use this time to learn a new skill or join a new career-oriented organization.
-This may be particularly helpful during the current COVID-19 recession, as job losses have skyrocketed to levels not seen since the Great Depression.
 By broadening your skill set, you may be more attractive to companies in need of top-tier talent to help pull themselves out of the recession.

 Senior Living Stocks